liucalvin/Drunk-Detection/backend/drunk_api/README.md

 # Drunk API

-1. Open a terminal in the backend folder
+1. Open a terminal in the backend/drunk_api/ folder

 ```
-cd backend/
+cd backend/drunk_api/
 ```

 2. Create and activate a virtual environment